beganovich/snappdf/README.md

 - PHP ^7.3|^7.4|^8.0
 - exec()
 - Functional Google Chrome and/or Chromium.
+- Linux or macOS

+Windows isn't supported at the moment.
+In theory, it should work on WSL2, but it wasn't tested.
+Stable release should include Windows support as well.

 ### Installation
 Composer is required way of installing library: